VerdictAI

 5 questions

-How many folders do I actually need?
+How many file folders do I actually need?